AnnEldho/Project/README.md

 # User Management Dashboard

-A modern and responsive User Management Dashboard built using **React**, **TypeScript**, **Tailwind CSS**, and **Vite**.
-The application fetches user data from an external API and provides advanced features such as searching, sorting, filtering, pagination, dark mode, and detailed user profiles.
+A modern and responsive User Management Dashboard built using **React**, **TypeScript**, **Tailwind CSS**, **Vite**, and **Axios**.
+The application fetches user data from an external API and provides advanced features such as searching, sorting, filtering, pagination, dark mode, favorites, CSV export, and detailed user profiles.

 ---

 ## Features

-* Fetch user data from REST API
+* Fetch user data from REST API using Axios
 * Search users by name, username, or email
 * Debounced Search for improved performance
 * Sort users by name, username, or email